 Today, some photographers call their inkjet prints carbon prints.
 This is not an attempt to mislead.
 They are using specialized, aftermarket ink sets made of pure carbon, which produce an extremely permanent image.
 They are justified in using the term carbon in labeling their prints, but the duplicate terminology is confusing and even upsetting, to some.
 The term rightfully belongs to the older print, especially because the two different kinds of print look nothing alike, and the newer prints are not in any way an attempt to duplicate or mimic the appearance of the old.
 I try to say carbon and pigment ink, or just pigment print, as a means of distinguishing my own inkjet prints and because I use a pair of color pigment inks along with my pure carbon inks, to add the brown color.
 Others take different approaches.
 In fairness to the original soot printers, a distinction should always be made.

-Photogravures are made by exposing a thin light sensitive material attached to a much heavier substrate, to an enlarged positive in order to make a temporary image on the thin material.
+Traditional photogravures are made by exposing a thin light sensitive material attached to a much heavier substrate, to an enlarged positive in order to make a temporary image on the thin material.
 A random microscopic pattern of exposure is also applied so that darker areas will retain ink during the process of wiping the plate for printing.
 (This pattern is nothing like that found in a newspaper image, or on a book page.
 It is far smaller and virtually invisible.)
 Without that pattern, ink in large dark areas can inadvertently be wiped out of the depressions before printing, leaving a white area where there should be a dark one.
-This failing is called open bite.
+This failing is referred to as open bite.

 After exposure the plate is chemically etched: treated to a corrosive agent, so that depressions can be eaten into the plate material creating wells for the ink.
 These wells are made possible due to the random pattern mentioned above.
 The darker the tone, the deeper the well.